The Maritimes: Economic decline

 The Maritimes are the only provinces in Canada which entered Confederation in the 19th century and have kept their original colonial boundaries.
 All three provinces have the smallest land base in the country and have been forced to make do with resources within.
-By comparison, the former colony of the United Province of Canada (divided into the District of Canada East, and the District of Canada West) and the western provinces were dozens of times larger and in some cases were expanded to take in territory formerly held in British Crown grants to companies such as the Hudson's Bay Company; in particular the November 19, 1869 sale of Rupert's Land to the Government of Canada under the Rupert's Land Act 1868 was facilitated in part by Maritime taxpayers.
+By comparison, the former colony of the Province of Canada (divided into the District of Canada East, and the District of Canada West) and the western provinces were dozens of times larger and in some cases were expanded to take in territory formerly held in British Crown grants to companies such as the Hudson's Bay Company; in particular the November 19, 1869 sale of Rupert's Land to the Government of Canada under the Rupert's Land Act 1868 was facilitated in part by Maritime taxpayers.
 The economic riches of energy and natural resources held within this larger land base were only realized by other provinces during the 20th century.

-Industries

-The maritime provinces' main industry is fishing.
-Fishing can be found in any maritime province.
-This includes fishing for lobster, mackerel, tuna, salmon and many more kinds of fish.
-Oysters and salmonid aquiculture is also increasingly important economically.

-Nova Scotia

-Nova Scotia is very strong in agriculture, forestry and fishing.

-Prince Edward Island

-Tourism is important to the economy of PEI.
-Anne of Green Gables was written in PEI, and this attracts tourists to PEI.
-PEI is also known for its agriculture, mainly the potato, and fishing industries.

-New Brunswick

-Agriculture and forestry are two prominent industries found in New Brunswick.
-Despite having an extensive coastline, New Brunswick's industrial sector has never been entirely reliant on the success of the fisheries.
-Likewise, the strong shipbuilding heritage of the province directly relates to its forest resources.
-Because of this, New Brunswickers tend to attribute their cultural heritage less with the sea and more with their forests and rivers.